nfour/Sublime-Theme-Cola/readme.md

 ### What is that Color Scheme and Coffeescript .tmLanguage!?

-Yes, that *is* function call highlighting!
+Yes, that *is* function call highlighting and embedded CJSX!
 Custom built.
 Happy to release them properly should anyone care.

 ### License